dmbarbour/wikilon/docs/AwelonLang.md

 ## Dictionary

 An Awelon dictionary doubles as a codebase and a substrate for multi-agent application state.
 The dictionary representation must support efficient lookup in context of high frequency concurrent updates.
-I propose a DVCS-inspired patch based representation:
+I propose a DVCS-inspired patch based representation of dictionaries:

         secureHashOfPatch1
         secureHashOfPatch2